 Nursing home abuse is a pressing problem in Cape Coral, thanks to our large senior population.
 If you have a loved one who lives in a residential care facility or has a live-in caregiver, this is a problem you need to be aware of.

 If you suspect a live-in caregiver or care facility may be abusing an elderly family member, contact the Law Firm of Anidjar & Levine immediately.
-Our attorneys can protect your loved one’s well-being and their legal rights.
-Call us today at 800-747-3733 to set up a free consultation with a nursing home abuse lawyer in Cape Coral.
+Our Cape Coral personal injury lawyers can protect your loved one’s well-being and their legal rights.
+Call us today to set up a free consultation with a nursing home abuse lawyer in Cape Coral.

 How common is nursing home abuse?

 Between 2015 and 2016, the Florida Department of Elder Affairs reported that local law enforcement investigated almost 54,000 incidents of caregiver and nursing home abuse in the state.